Computer Science and Discrete Mathematics (CSDM)

 - Postdoctoral Positions

-The CSDM program, which is in its 19th year, has two weekly seminars.
-The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, Rutgers University, DIMACS or AT&T. For more information, check out the pages Seminars and People.
+The CSDM program, founded in 1999, has two weekly seminars.
+The main purpose of this program is intensive research, often in cooperation with short-term visitors and local people from academic and research institutions such as Princeton University, Rutgers University, or DIMACS.
+For more information, check out the pages Seminars and People.

-Previous activities of the CSDM program can be found through the links listed in the sidebar to the right.
+Previous activities of the CSDM program can be found through the links listed above.

 Welcome to the home page of the special program in Theoretical Computer Science and Discrete Mathematics (TCS/DM).

 The practical use of computers and, simultaneously, the unexpected mathematical depth of the abstract notion of "computation" have significantly altered and expanded theoretical computer science.
-In the last quarter century it has turned into a rich and beautiful field, making connections to other areas and attracting talented young scientists.
-More technical (but still popular) descriptions of various related aspects can be found in these brief essays:
+In the last quarter-century, it has turned into a rich and beautiful field, making connections to other areas and attracting talented young scientists.
+More technical (but still popular) descriptions of various related aspects can be found here:

 - On relations between TCS and other sciences